averyhorvath/sensor-testing/PRELIM_RESULTS.md

-# sensor-testing
-Includes all non-confidential code that I worked on during my summer internship at Astrobotic

 **OVERVIEW**
 =====
 This study tests the functionality of the Sparkfun VL6180 adn RFD77402 Time of Flight Sensors.
 Several scenarios were tested - in direct sunlight, in a dark room, etc. - in order to discover the limitations of each sensor.